codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="80%"
 %}

-This board has 3 environments that correspond to kubernetes clusters:
+This board has 3 environments that correspond to Kubernetes clusters:
  * A Load-testing environment where applications are stress-tested
  * A Staging environment where smoke tests are performed
  * The production environment where applications go live.